top of page

 • Fibonacci sequence in flowers, such as a sunflower

-• Shape of honeycombs (according to mathematicians, a honeycomb’s shape offers the perfect balance of strength and space required for honey storage)
+• The shape of honeycombs (according to mathematicians, a honeycomb’s shape offers the perfect balance of strength and space required for honey storage)

 • Patterns in rainbows, markings on animals’ coats, ripples in a pond.